baochyang/uniswapV3/trading/README.md

 ### Long Pending Transaction in MetaMask
 In case, a long pending transaction happens, you may clear activity tab data in MetaMask by following the guidelines in the following link: https://support.metamask.io/managing-my-wallet/resetting-deleting-and-restoring/how-to-clear-your-account-activity-reset-account/

+### dApp URL
+The URL of this dApp is: https://uniswap-v3-trading.vercel.app/